kbright1892/ECE595_Proj_PartB/README.md

 - Contains CSV files with the training accuracy, test accuracy, and learning rate for each full model in the format 'train\_{number of features}\_features.csv'
 - Contains CSV files with the pruning threshold, accuracy against the test set, and model sparsity in the format 'pruned*accuracy*{number of features}\_features.csv'
-  - Values are recorded as the pruning threshold is increased in incremments of 0.001 until accuracy drops below 90% relative to the full model
+  - Values are recorded as the pruning threshold is increased in increments of 0.001 until accuracy drops below 90% relative to the full model

 ## plots